github/codeql/docs/codeql/codeql-language-guides/codeql-library-for-python.rst

 -  **Syntactic** - classes that represent entities in the Python source code.
 -  **Control flow** - classes that represent entities from the control flow graphs.
+-  **Data flow** - classes that represent entities from the data flow graphs.
+-  **API graphs** - classes that represent entities from the API graphs.

+The first two categories are described below.
+See ":doc:`Analyzing data flow in Python <analyzing-data-flow-in-python>`" for a description of data flow and associated classes.

+..
+   and [TO COME IN FUTURE PR] for a description of API graphs and their use.

 Syntactic classes
 -----------------